 This means that getting your data strategy and infrastructure right is essential.
 As they say, “Garbage in garbage out.”
 Data intelligence is vital to drive agility, resilience, innovation, and rapid growth in a digital-first world.

 Instead of starting from scratch and building data lakes from the ground up, I suggest starting with a use case.
 You can then work backward from these use cases to create “data ponds.”
 These smaller collections of data can address a particular need.
-This allows the business to become more agile as it joins up these data ponds to build a data lake at a later stage.
-Meanwhile, its ponds deliver value to specific departments and provide a return on investment more quickly, delivering value to the business as you go along.
+This allows the business to become more agile.
+It joins up these data ponds to build a data lake at a later stage.
+Meanwhile, its ponds deliver value to specific departments.
+They provide a return on investment more quickly, delivering value to the business as you go along.

 When it comes to implementing how AI and analytics work, businesses have great opportunities to learn from each other.